Study Rooms

 • Erase the whiteboards when you leave.

-• Study rooms are not to be used for classes, lectures, or department or student organization meetings.
+• Study rooms are not to be used for classes, meetings, lectures, or department or student organization meetings.

 • Failure to comply with the Libraries’ User Code of Responsibility and the Study Room Terms & Conditions may result in loss of study room privileges.